andrewhe6/andrewhe6.github.io/projects/chess_python.md

 labels:
   - Python
   - GitHub
-summary: "A text-based recreation of chess using Python."
+summary: "A text-based recreation of chess built in Python."
 ---